jbcodeforce/yarfba/docs/serverless/lambda.md

 ### Python function with dependencies

-It is common to have a function that needs libraries not in the standard python 3.x environment.
-So the approach is to use a zip file as source of the function with all the dependencies inside it.
+It is common to have a function that needs libraries not in the standard Python 3.x environment.
+The approach is to use a zip file as source of the function with all the dependencies inside it.
 The process to build such zip can be summarized as:

 * `lambda` is the folder with code and future dependencies.
 It has a `requirements.txt` file to define dependencies.
 * do a `pip install --target ./package -r requirements.txt`